kristoff-it/GSoC-2014-OBF/_posts/2014-05-25-what-is-a-vcf-file.md

 * You are trying to identify how some samples differ from others to be able to distinguish between different groups.

-* You want to know if a sample has a particular predisposition.
-Using information stored in other databases you can annotate each "interesting" position with the information on how it might contribute to a particular predisposition or condition.

 * A group of samples expresses a particoular feature that you believe migth have a genetic origin.
 By matching the "interesting" bases of these samples against a "control group" (similar samples that don't show the feature in question) you can isolate the most probable bases involved.

+* You want to know if a sample has a particular predisposition.
+Using information stored in other databases you can annotate each "interesting" position with the information on how it might contribute to a particular predisposition (or condition).

 In my next post I'm going to write in more detail about VCF files, their structure and small gotchas that came up while trying to build a parser.